-What is the Teaching in Taiwan program?
+What is the Teaching in Taiwan Program?

 This program provides Ohio elementary and middle school ELA, TESOL and World Language teachers the opportunity to teach English to elementary and middle school students in Taiwan for one academic year.